(Last Updated On: April 17, 2019)

-Maxi-Cosi is a well-known name worldwide for rear facing only seats.
-There have been several renditions of the Mico seat here in the US.
-The Mico Max 30 is the latest version.
-Maxi-Cosi has increased the height and weight limit and added an anti-rebound bar to the base.
-Let’s check it out.
+Maxi-Cosi is a worldwide name in rear facing only car seats.
+There have been several renditions of the Mico seat here in the United States.
+The Mico Max 30 is the latest version, which features an increased height and weight limit and an anti-rebound bar on the base.

 CSFTL Quick Stats:

 - Lowest harness position: 6.5 inches without insert

 - Anti-rebound bar

 - Low birth weight insert for 4-6 pounds

 - Customizable colors

 - Adjustable recline foot

 Maxi-Cosi Mico Max 30 lower anchor installation

 Installation of the Mico Max 30 is comparable to other seats on the market.
 It can be installed with seat belt or lower anchors and with base or without.
 It was very straight forward in the Town and Country with its very generous recline foot.